akrish4/Learn-By-Write/Python/Boolean_type.md

 # division is never evaluated, because the first argument is False
 lazy_and = False and (1 / 0)  # False
 ```
+Those were the very basics of boolean values and logical operations in Python.
+It's definitely good to know them right from the beginning!